-As mentioned, a waterfall chart depicts how elements of a web page are loaded by the browser over time.
+As mentioned, a aterfall chart depicts how elements of a web page are loaded by the browser over time.

 Illustrating the difference between HTTP 1.1 and HTTP/2

-HTTP/2 is the "new" Web protocol, whose specification was approved in May 2015.
+HTTP/2 a Web protocol whose specification was approved in May 2015.

 First View vs Repeat View

-A waterfall chart provides a "First View" timeline (the first time a user goes to your web site) and a "Repeat View" timeline (user returning to your web site).
+Also, a Waterfall chart can be different depending on a "First View" timeline (the first time a user goes to your web site) and a "Repeat View" timeline (user returning to your web site).

 Here, we see that the Repeat View chart has many fewer rows, meaning that many fewer resources were loaded.
 This graph serves as a good indicator when it comes to analysing how efficiently caching is being used by your web site.

-Looking a little more closely, we can deduce a whole host of information about the process of loading a web page.
+Looking a little more closely at a Waterfall, we can deduce a whole host of information about the process of loading a web page.